-4.3 Tessellation of initialization region
+4.3 Tessellation of Initialization Region

 The first issue associated with tessellation is the choice of cell shapes.
 Tessellating the initialization region with cells of irregular shapes is extremely difficult because it requires that the user manually draws a picture at the quality of actual moving sand pictures.
-Because the initialization region is a large rectangle occupying the upper part of the working window, it is natural to choose small rectangles as tessellation cells, as shown by the black lines in Fig. 4(a).
-After all cells are filled with different kinds of sand grains (sand grains from the cells fall downward to form a scene which looks like mountain ranges (the sand grains falling procedure will be described in Sections 6 and 7), as shown in Fig. 4(b).
+Because the initialization region is a large rectangle occupying the upper part of the working window, it is natural to choose small rectangles as tessellation cells, as shown by the black lines in Fig. 4a.
+After all cells are filled with different kinds of sand grains (sand grains filling strategy will be described in Section 4.4), sand grains from the cells fall downward to form a scene which looks like mountain ranges (the sand grains falling procedure will be described in Sections 6 and 7), as shown in Fig. 4b.
 However, the ranges appear unnatural and even mechanical.